Yonkers Raceway & Empire City Casino

-Yonkers Raceway & Empire City Casino, founded in 1899 as the Empire City Race Track, is a one-half-mile standardbred harness racing dirt track and slots racino located at the intersection of Central Park Avenue and Yonkers Avenue in Yonkers, New York, near the New York City border.
+Yonkers Raceway & Empire City Casino is a one-half-mile standardbred harness racing dirt track and slots racino in Yonkers, New York, United States.
+Founded in 1899 as the Empire City Race Track, the complex is located at the intersection of Central Park Avenue and Yonkers Avenue near the New York City border.
 It is owned by Vici Properties and operated by MGM Resorts International.